11 days from £13820pp plus international flights.

 Enjoy a leisurely breakfast at the hotel before making your way to the airport.
 Your Antarctic odyssey has come to an end, but we are sure you will be armed with some wonderful memories, a whole heap of photographs and a wealth of new knowledge on this fascinating part of the world.

 Transfers including flights from Punta Arenas to Port Stanley and George Island to Punta Arenas.
-From October 2017 final night hotel in Punta Arenas is included.
 On board accommodation, meals, snacks, tea and coffee.
 Use of on board expedition gear and boots.
 Shore excursions and activities; guided hikes; walks; presentations by expedition guides and on board naturalists.

 International flights and taxes; visas; meals not shown; drinks; items of a personal nature.
 Kayaking must be pre-booked at an additional charge.